The Indoraptor has several themes relating to wolves:

 Interestingly, she also lets out a roar that had until now only been heard from the male T. rex in The Lost World.

-The scene where Maisie escapes from a locked bedroom is filmed and portrayed very similarly to the scene where the raptors of the first Jurassic Park learn to open doors.
+The scene where Maisie escapes from a locked bedroom is filmed and portrayed very similarly to the scene where one of the raptors of the first Jurassic Park learn to open doors.
 This is no coincidence, as it's revealed she is in fact a clone of Lockwood's daughter created by InGen, which led to Hammond and Lockwood's falling out.

 Fridge-Heartwarming: Owen is good at taming and bonding with the raptors, which are clones of the extinct raptors.
 Parallel to that, Owen later calmed and comforted Maisie, who is also a clone.